philippinespire/pire_lcwgs_data_processing/README.md

 <details><summary>10.
 (Optional) Extract mitochondrial genomes from lcwgs data using MitoZ.</summary>
 <p>

-## 10. (Optional) Extract mitochondrial genomes from lcwgs data using MitoZ.
+## 11. (Optional) Extract mitochondrial genomes from lcwgs data using MitoZ.

-It may be useful to extract mitochondrial sequences from lcwgs data to confirm species identity.
+It may be useful to extract mitochondrial sequences from lcwgs data to confirm species identity or for further analysis.
 See the [MitoZ](https://github.com/philippinespire/pire_lcwgs_data_processing/tree/main/scripts/MitoZ_wahab) folder for more information.

 ---